ebrehault/slides/plone/ploneconf-2017-keynote.md

 --------------------------------------------------------------------------------

-# Offering a full REST API approach
+# Headless CMS

 .fx: titleslide

 # Presenter Notes

+Offering a full REST API approach.

-and what about a GraphQL implementation?
+And what about a GraphQL implementation?

 --------------------------------------------------------------------------------